 Because it can provide natural pain relief, white willow bark extract is used by some athletes to help support their performance and recovery.

 Anecdotal reports and a small number of studies suggest it has the ability to decrease muscle and joint pain and fight fatigue that interferes with physical capabilities.
-It’s also been widely used throughout history to help treat inflammatory conditions such as bursitis and tendinitis, as explained as Penn State Medical Center.
+It’s also been widely used throughout history to help treat inflammatory conditions, such as bursitis and tendinitis.

 5. Used to Help With Weight Loss